-James L. Doti
+Dr. James L. Doti

-Dr. Doti’s articles have appeared in academic journals, as well as periodicals such as The Wall Street Journal and The Chronicle of Higher Education.
-He is the co-editor of two econometrics texts and co-editor of a collection of readings in free enterprise that received the Templeton Honor Award for Scholarly Excellence.
+Dr. Doti’s articles have appeared in academic journals as well as periodicals such as The Wall Street Journal and The Chronicle of Higher Education.
+His frequent op-eds appear in the Orange County Register, and he is a regular columnist for Orange County Business Journal.
+He is also the co-author of two econometrics texts and co-editor of a collection of readings in free enterprise that received the Templeton Honor Award for Scholarly Excellence.

 Director of the A. Gary Anderson Center for Economic Research